Audrey Flack

-Audrey L. Flack (born May 30, 1931) is an American artist.
-Her work pioneered the art genre of photorealism and encompasses painting, sculpture, and photography.
+Audrey Lenora Flack (May 30, 1931 – June 28, 2024) was an American visual artist.
+Her work pioneered the art genre of photorealism and encompasses painting, printmaking, sculpture, and photography.

-Flack has numerous academic degrees, including both a graduate and an honorary doctorate degree from Cooper Union in New York City.
-Additionally she has a bachelor's degree in Fine Arts from Yale University and attended New York University Institute of Fine Arts where she studied art history.
-In May 2015, Flack received an honorary Doctor of Fine Arts degree from Clark University, where she also gave a commencement address.
+Flack had numerous academic degrees, including both a graduate and an honorary doctoral degree from Cooper Union in New York City.
+Additionally she had a bachelor's degree in Fine Arts from Yale University and attended New York University Institute of Fine Arts where she studied art history.
+In May 2015, Flack received an honorary Doctor of Fine Arts degree from Clark University, where she gave a commencement address.

-Flack's work is displayed in several major museums, including the Museum of Modern Art, the Metropolitan Museum of Art, the Whitney Museum of American Art, and the Solomon R. Guggenheim Museum.
-Flack's photorealistic paintings were the first such paintings to be purchased for the Museum of Modern Art’s permanent collection, and her legacy as a photorealist lives on to influence many American and International artists today.
-J. B. Speed Art Museum in Louisville, Kentucky, organized a retrospective of her work, and Flack’s pioneering efforts into the world of photorealism popularized the genre to the extent that it remains today.
+Flack's work is displayed in several major museums, including the Museum of Modern Art, the Metropolitan Museum of Art, Smithsonian American Art Museum, the Whitney Museum of American Art, and the Solomon R. Guggenheim Museum.
+Flack's photorealistic paintings were the first such paintings to be purchased for the Museum of Modern Art's permanent collection, and her legacy as a photorealist lives on to influence many American and International artists today.
+J. B. Speed Art Museum in Louisville, Kentucky, organized a retrospective of her work, and Flack's pioneering efforts into the world of photorealism popularized the genre to the extent that it remains today.
+Flack was an Honorary Vice President of the National Association of Women Artists.

+An accomplished banjo player, Flack was lead vocalist for Audrey Flack and the History of Art Band who released a 2012 album.
+Flack was one of the first female artists added to Janson's History of Art when the 3rd edition was published in 1986.

 Early life and education

+Flack was born in Manhattan, to Jeanette Flichtenfeld Flack and Morris Flack, owner of a garment factory.
+Both parents had immigrated to the US from Poland.
 Flack attended New York's High School of Music & Art.
-She studied fine arts in New York from 1948 to 1953, studying under Josef Albers among others.
-She earned a graduate degree and received an honorary doctorate from Cooper Union in New York City, and a Bachelor of Fine Arts from Yale University.
+She attended Cooper Union, then transferred to Yale College in 1952 to study fine arts with Josef Albers among others.
+She earned a graduate degree and received an honorary doctorate from Cooper Union in New York City and a Bachelor of Fine Arts from Yale University.
 She studied art history at the Institute of Fine Arts, New York University.